 Testing supports product development

-At UPM Plywood, testing is done to meet both regulatory and customer requirements.
+At UPM Plywood, testing is done to meet both regulatory, end use and customer requirements.
 It is also a crucial part of product development right from the start.
-“Some of the most important megatrends currently include urbanization and the need for more sustainable transport and logistics solutions.
-UPM Plywood is constantly developing new products and features to meet the customers’ needs, and we make sure our testing know-how and capability are always up to date to support this,” Nieminen concludes.
+“Some of the most important megatrends currently include urbanisation and the need for more sustainable transport and logistics solutions.
+UPM Plywood is constantly developing new products and features to meet the customers’ needs, and we make sure our testing know-how and capability are always up to date to support this,” Nieminen says.